Noah Caton

 Noah Winston Caton (February 17, 1897 – April 12, 1922) was an American football player and track star for the Auburn Tigers of Auburn University.
 Caton was thrice selected All-Southern.
-He was a member of the Kappa Sigma fraternity.
+He was a member of Kappa Sigma fraternity.
 His older brother Eugene was also a prominent Auburn football player.

 Early years

 Noah Winston Caton was born on February 17, 1897, in River Falls, Alabama, to Noah Dent Caton and Elizabeth Rousseau.
 He spent a year at Howard College.
 He also served in the United States Marines during the First World War.